heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Base Refinement (Incompleteness, Incorrectness, and Freshness).md

 3. Mining an "Anti-Knowledge Base" from Wikipedia Updates with Applications to Fact Checking and Beyond (VLDB 2020) 🌟
 4. Correcting Knowledge Base Assertions (WWW 2020)
 > Also discuss about canonicalization
+5. Learning How to Correct a Knowledge Base from the Edit History (WWW 2019)
+> Apply rule mining

 ### Knowledge Base Freshness
 1. How to Keep a Knowledge Base Synchronized with Its Encyclopedia Source (IJCAI 2017) [[Notes](https://zhuanlan.zhihu.com/p/30803950)]